 2005: Startup

 Patel Air was founded as a private company in early 2005 by tech billionaire Ravi Patel (b 1960).
 Mr Patel was a Bangalore-born software coder when he arrived in America’s Silicon Valley in the early 1980s.
-He soon became a serial entrepreneur who started several companies in California before returning to India in 2004.
+He became a serial entrepreneur who started several successful companies in California before returning to India in 2004.

-Accordingly, at the suggestion of Mr Calabrese, Mr Patel recruited Dinesh “Dennis” Bahri (b 1961), an Indian-American airline executive born in New York City, to start up this new airline.
 Mr Bahri had been working as CCO (chief commercial officer) for the popular eastern US low cost carrier People Express under Erik Neumann, a renowned airline executive who specialized in revitalizing airlines in decline.
 Mr Neumann left People Express to take over control of the major US carrier Meridian Airlines, while Mr Bahri was narrowly passed over as a CEO candidate for People Express.
-Mr Bahri expressed genuine interest at Mr Patel’s plan to start up a new airline from scratch, and accepted a very generous offer to run the proposed new airline.
+When approached, Mr Bahri expressed genuine interest at Mr Patel’s plan to start up a new airline in India from scratch, and accepted a very generous offer to run it.

 2005-2015